2ion/crctk/README.md

  -c Compute the CRC32 of the given file, print and exit.
  -n Supplements -c: print CRC32 in its numerical format.
  -C for multiple input files, create a checksum listing
     for use with the -V option.
+Overwrites the given file.
+ -a Supplements -C: Append to the given database file instead
+    of overwriting it.
  -p FILE.
 Print the contents of a file created by the -C
     options to stdout.
  -t Tag file with a CRC32 hexstring.
 Aborts if